 One of the most commonly underutilized pages we come across time and time again is the contact page.
 Your contact page is the only page whose primary purpose is to… you guessed it – contact you; get in touch with you, request more information, say hello, book a service, etc… But does your contact page engage your potential clients in the most productive and positive way?
 How do you maximize your contact page?

 The experience your clients have on your contact page can seriously make or break the future of your relationship.
 With the goal of providing the most seamless and positive client experience, you have so much opportunity to book more clients and make more money just by making some minor changes to your contact page’s design and development.
-I am super excited to have my own developer Steven Harris of Harris Designed here to help me give you both the function and form perspective on how to maximize your contact page.

 What are the primary goals of your website?
 Most likely it is to work with you.
 But, unless the client has past experiences working with you, they most likely have little to no idea what your creative process is or how you conduct your business.

 We all want those perfect dream clients to fall into our laps.
 By using your contact form properly, you can create those dream clients so much faster.
 Knowing the goal is to work with you, what are the most important questions you need answers to in order to know whether or not this client is right for you?
 Or more importantly, whether or not you are right for them?
 Asking the right questions is HUGELY important when it comes to creating a powerful contact form.

 It’s our job to teach our clients how to work with us and that starts with helping them ask the right questions.